 - Mind webpage on supporting someone who feels suicidal

-- Samaritans guidance for if you are worried about someone else
+- Samaritans guidance: if you are worried about someone else

 - LawWorks guidance: Designing accessible services